ieru/ieru-oe-apis/README.md

 In Development
 --------------
 There is a third project involved, and is related to an implementation as a relational database of the IEEE LOM standard.
-It is located here: [IERU Rest Engine](https://github.com/ieru/ieru-rest-engine), and is used for inserting the data of an IEEE LOM xml file into the database.
+It is located here: [lom2rdb](https://github.com/ieru/lom2rdb), and is used for inserting the data of an IEEE LOM xml file into the database.
 Organic.Lingua API uses such a database for the resources thrown by the searches.